The-Compilers/CryptoYard/backend/doc/reports.md

 1. Executed buy-orders
 2. Executed sell-orders
-3. Cryptocurrency deposits
+3. Deposits
-4. Cryptocurrency withdrawals
+4. Withdrawals
-5. Fiat currency deposits
-6. Fiat currency withdrawals
-7. Fiat currency purchase with a credit card
-8. Cryptocurrency purchase with a credit card
+5. Currency purchase with a credit card
-9. Interest on savings
+6. Interest on savings
-10. _Dust collection_
+7. _Dust collection_
-11. Fiat currency exchange (such as EUR/NOK)

 ## Stored information

 To calculate the necessary reports, the following information must be stored on the backend:

+* User's home currency (HC)
 * List of all transactions
 * Wallet snapshot after each transaction